Planning a trip to Portugal and looking for itinerary ideas, practical advice, or help choosing between cities, the coast, and the islands?

 Best Time to Visit

-The best time to visit Portugal depends on what you are planning to do.
+The best time to visit Portugal depends on what you want to do and which regions you plan to visit.

 - What it’s like to visit Portugal in April